Access All Areas AOTOS's 50th Anniversary Summer Conference

 A conference pass will include a free backstage tour of the Royal Opera House and a free commemorative gift.
 It will also include a drinks reception on the Friday, lunch on Saturday and Sunday, and tea and coffee throughout, with plenty of opportunities to network and chat.

-A gala dinner on the Saturday night will be available to book separately.
+A gala dinner on the Saturday night is available to book separately.

 Don’t miss this opportunity to sing, learn and socialise in the beautiful environs of the historic Royal Opera House, and find out what has made us the UK’s leading organisation for singing teachers!